EOSIO/eos/lstests/doc/README.md

 The imports bring into scope the related classes.
 Note that `Logger` resides in `core.logger` while `Service` and `Cluster` reside in `core.service`. `LauncherServiceError`, `BlockchainError`, `SyncError` represent `RuntimeError` types but are specifically related to the launcher service, blockchain logic, and in particular, the in-sync status of nodes.

-A `Logger` object has the full control over the logging behavior through the test.
+A `Logger` object has full control over the logging behavior throughout the test.
 It is created by specifying where to log, and what to log.
 In this case, the `Logger` has four logging destinations: printing to the screen, plus writing to three log files, at different log levels.

 A `Service` object should know the `Logger` and the settings regarding the launcher service.
 In this case, except for registering the `Logger`, everything is set to default.
 Normally it is safe to do so.
 The `Service` object will automatically detect the file and port if there is an existing launcher service running in the background.